-In the Autumn and Spring Terms parents have the opportunity to meet their child's teacher to discuss their child's progress and well-being.
+- In the Autumn and Spring Terms, parents have the opportunity to meet their child's teacher to discuss their child's progress and well-being.
 Reception and Nursery children receive a half termly Learning Journey for their child.
-KS1 use 2Simple to send a selection of photographs that capture significant moments in the children's learning experiences.

-- During the summer term Reception and KS1 parents receive a written report of their child's progress and achievements during the year.
-For Reception children this includes their Learning Journey.
-In this report we also identify target areas in Mathematics, English and PSE development.
+KS1 use 2Simple to send a selection of photographs that capture significant moments in the children's learning experiences. - During the summer term, Reception and KS1 parents receive a written report of their child's progress and achievements during the year.
+For Reception children, this includes their Learning Journey.
+In this report, we also identify target areas in Mathematics, English and PSE development.
 Parents and children are invited to comment and are given the opportunity to discuss the report.
 Nursery parents have a consultation with their keyworker and receive their child's Learning Journey. - During the summer term KS1 and Reception parents meet with their child's next teacher.
-Nursery parents meet their new key worker in the Autumn Term. - Reports for pupils in Year 2 provide details of their child's attainment in reading, writing, mathematics and science. - Reports for Reception provide details of their child's EYFSP outcomes - Parents are encouraged to visit lessons and work alongside their children to see their progress first hand.
+Nursery parents meet their new key worker in the Autumn Term. - Reports for pupils in Year 2 provide details of each child's attainment in phonics, reading, writing, mathematics and science. - Reports in Year 1 provide details of each child's attainment in phonics - Reports for Reception provide details of each child's EYFSP outcomes